jawadiqbal/file-downloader/README.md

 4. Allow downloading directories where possible
 5. Add public/private key support for `ssh` based protocol(s)
 6. Remove necessity for the `protocol` field in API requests
-7. Add support for unit testing and network call mocking
+7. Add support for full unit testing and network call mocking
-8. Ensure good code coverage
+8. Implement working code coverage
 9. Make use of ES6 `import`
 10. Configurable timeout for slow connections